-2.2.2 RED INTERFACE CABLE FAULT
+2.2.1 RED INTERFACE CABLE FAULT

-When inserted into the output file without the Red Interface cable assembly, the Signal Monitor will operate as a standard 210 Signal Monitor.
-The Red Fail, Dual Indication, and Clearance monitoring functions will be disabled.
-When the Red Cable Fault select option is installed (see Section 4.5.4), operating without the Red Interface cable will cause the Signal Monitor to enter the fault mode causing the Output relay contacts to close and enabling the Stop-Time output to the controller.
-To indicate this fault mode the Red Fail indicator will be illuminated with all channel indicators Off.
+When inserted into the output file without the Red Interface cable assembly, the 2018KCL will operate as a standard 210 signal monitor, that is, the Red Fail, Dual Indication, and Clearance monitoring functions will be disabled.
+When the Red Cable Fault option is selected (see section 4.2.3.8), operating without the Red Interface cable will cause the 2018KCL to enter the fault mode illuminating the RED FAIL indicator, transferring the Output relay contacts to the fault position and enabling the Stop-Time output to the controller.
+To indicate this fault mode the RED FAIL indicator will be illuminated with all channel indicators Off.